 The POA consists of Akela Cove, Peninsula, Yorktown, The Highlands, Barrington Place, Lowe’s Foods shopping center, the retail stores behind Lowe’s, the Daycare Center, CVS, The Rush and stores in that area, and Crown Lake Apartments.
 The POA is responsible for the upkeep of the sign(s) at Piedmont and Wendover, landscaping along Piedmont Parkway, and the upkeep of the ponds and dams in between our neighborhood, and the Crown Lake Apartments.

-If your email has not been included in our records, please add it using the Registration form.
+If your email has not been included in our records or you have a change in your contact information: please add it using the Registration form.
 The HOA sends emails with meeting announcements, events, and for relevant alerts regarding our neighborhood such as weather, or trash pickup delays, etc.

 Fixing up your house or property?

 Don’t forget to get the proper permits from High Point, and inform the Akela Architectural Committee using forms found on the Documents page.